aseldawy/CS167/Labs/Lab9/CS167-Lab9.md

     choropleth-map out_parquet happy choropleth-map_output
     ```

 * ***(Q8) When you run the application, open the spark WebUI and find your task.
-Can you verify your code is prcessing with parquet format?
+Can you verify your code is processing file in parquet format?
 Explain why.***

 ### IX.
 Submission